anmilleriii/Forests/README.md

 #### Data Models

 Semantically related data (e.g., locations encompassing latitude / longitude, health metrics being grouped) should be used (instead I have a single `forests` table with flat keys).
-I was a bit rusty on SQLAlchemy and couldn't quickly figure out the syntax for modeling nested relationships, so that would be a quick fix in the futre (then I would use multiple tables w/a forest's UUID as a foreign key).
+I was a bit rusty on SQLAlchemy and couldn't quickly figure out the syntax for modeling nested relationships, so that would be a quick fix in the future (then I would use multiple tables w/a forest's UUID as a foreign key).
 This would extend well into transitioning over into formal geospatial types/PostGIS and more complex data structures.

 #### Pagination